gcls_SN_065b

 TEST YOUR MIND

-I. The motto, "We do our
+I. The motto, "We Do Our

-Part," was a slogan of:
+Part," was the slogan of:

 1. The National Recovery Ad-